 Civil Diplomats act through proposals and projects in response to global anxieties to provide equity that benefits all of society: leaders and citizens everywhere.
 Our code of ethics places us one step ahead of religious and dogmatic issues or political party relations.

 The role of Civil Diplomats is to relate to established authorities to mediate the dialogue between the interests of society and government and public security service, to guarantee biopsychosocial care.

 Beyond the State, a free diplomatic performance in a multipolar context, in which interpersonal relationships take command.
-Diplomacy, nowadays, is less in a government sphere than in a logic of influence.
+Diplomacy, nowadays, is less in the government sphere than in the logic of influence.

 Our diplomacy develops through multilateral aspects, and multiple fronts, emphasizing the social, environmental, health, and global economic issues.